apache/orc/site/_posts/2021-02-08-panagiotis-pmc.md

 me great pleasure to announce that Panagiotis Garefalakis has joined the PMC.
 Panagiotis has radically improved the integration between Hive and ORC.

-Please join me in welcoming Dongjoon to the ORC PMC!
+Please join me in welcoming Panagiotis to the ORC PMC!